 The 1980 Orioles had not just one, but two 20-game winners (Steve Stone actually won 25), but they finished second to the Yankees.
 Stewart posted nearly identical stats to 1979 – again, he started three times, but this time he lost the first of them.
 His ERA for the year was 3.56 instead of 3.52, negligibly different.
 He threw one more inning – 118⅔ instead of 117⅔.
 The only significant difference was that Weaver had him close 20 games, double the year before.

 And 1981 wasn’t that much different in some regards.
 Again, three starts, 112⅓ innings, three more starts, and the team finishing second to the Yankees.
-This time all three starts were losses, and all in the first half of the year which had been split into two halves due to a midseason players’ strike.
+This time all the first three starts were losses, and all in the first half of the year which had been split into two halves due to a midseason players’ strike.
 The Orioles finished two games behind the division leader in each half and weren’t involved in the postseason at all.
 This was the year that Stewart finished second in ERA only to Dave Righetti among all AL pitchers, with his 2.32 mark – by far the best of his career – but suffered the 4-8 W-L record.
 It was also a year when he almost threw left-handed in a game against the Yankees.
 “I’ve always been able to throw left-handed pretty good,” Stewart told Albany Times-Union writer Bob Matthews.
 “Flanny [Mike Flanagan] bet me I’d never try it in a real game, but I came real close.”
 It was May 26, and the Orioles had a 6-4 lead in the top of the ninth with nobody on.
 Left-handed hitter Dave Revering was up for the Yankees and the count was 0 and 2.
 “I turned my back to the plate, bent over, and shifted my glove to my right hand.
 Then I turned around real quick, and started to gear up for a left-handed pitch.
 Revering looked stunned and asked for time just as I was at the top of my windup.”
 Jim Palmer recalled that Orioles pitching coach “Stu Miller had to run out there and stop him.”
-Glove back on his left hand, Stewart got Revering to foul out to the catcher.1
+Glove back on his left hand, Stewart got Revering to foul out to the catcher.2

 The following year, Stewart still faced the challenge of cracking the rotation.
-One of his problems may have been that, despite such a stellar ERA in 1981, he was “too good for his own good … too good at what he does.”2 He was “Mr. Everything” for Weaver – a long reliever, a spot starter, a closer in the days before that was a specialty.
+One of his problems may have been that, despite such a stellar ERA in 1981, he was “too good for his own good … too good at what he does.”3 He was “Mr. Everything” for Weaver – a long reliever, a spot starter, a closer in the days before that was a specialty.
 Teammate Mike Flanagan really appreciated what Stewart brought to the bullpen: “He comes to the park prepared to pitch seven innings every night.
-It can be a thankless job,” he added, thinking of the times that Stewart would come into a game with the Orioles already trailing and keep them in the game, eating up innings.3 Miller saw Stewart as offering the team the luxury of having two starting pitchers on most nights – the man chosen to start, and then Stewart himself, who was always ready.
+It can be a thankless job,” he added, thinking of the times that Stewart would come into a game with the Orioles already trailing and keep them in the game, eating up innings.4 Miller saw Stewart as offering the team the luxury of having two starting pitchers on most nights – the man chosen to start, and then Stewart himself, who was always ready.
 “He’d be a starting pitching for at least 24 teams in baseball right now – all except ours and maybe Houston.”
-Miller told Peter Gammons, “On a good staff, a guy in that role can hold everything and everyone together.”4
+Miller told Peter Gammons, “On a good staff, a guy in that role can hold everything and everyone together.”5

 “I like long relief,” Stewart told Ken Nigro, “but I never know what’s ahead.
 You look at the starters and you see it in their eyes.
 They know what’s ahead, they know when they’re going to pitch and in what town and to what batters.
 Me?
 I don’t have anything to look forward to, no plan.
 They just tell me, ‘Sammy, you might be in there tonight.’ ” A pitcher who can thrive in those circumstances is indeed invaluable to a manager.
-“I’d like to have the chance to pitch 250 innings and get 40 starts a year. … I think ’83 is the year.”5
+“I’d like to have the chance to pitch 250 innings and get 40 starts a year. … I think ’83 is the year.”6

 In 1982 Stewart did get 12 starts, mostly in May, but the rest were spot starts, and as the year wore on he became more disappointed that he never had more opportunities to start on a regular basis.
 He did let it be known, but there wasn’t a lot Weaver felt he could do.
 Stewart won 10 games (against nine losses), but saw his ERA climb to 4.14, in part because of problems due to bone chips in both knees which occasioned a 21-day disabled-list stint and a very brief two-game rehab stay in Hagerstown.
 The Orioles finished second, by just one game, to the Brewers for tops in the AL East.
 Sammy had pitched in the next-to-last game of the season, against the Brewers.
 Milwaukee had a one-game lead.
 Scott McGregor had given up three early runs to the Brewers, but Stewart came into a game tied 3-3 and allowed just two hits and no runs in the final 5⅔ innings, while watching his teammates build an 11-3 game and pull into a dead heat for first place with one game to play.
 Jim Palmer was outpitched by Don Sutton in the final game, turning a 4-1 deficit over to the Orioles bullpen after five-plus innings.
 The final was Milwaukee 10, Baltimore 2.
 It was another year watching the postseason from home.